Looking for an easy upcycle cabinet door project? Here’s how you can DIY a beautiful sign from your old kitchen cabinet doors.

-Firstly, you apply paint or a stain to the surface.
+The first thing you do is apply a fresh coat of paint or stain to the surface.
 This is the colour you will be creating the grain with.
 Then by dragging the tool through the paint, it creates grain-like patterns within the wood.

 As you rotate the tool, it creates the knots.
 I probably added a few too many than would occur naturally.
-It was too much fun to play with!
+It was a lot of fun to play with!
 But I knew that this was just the background and would be well covered, so I wasn’t concerned.

-What a fun tool to add some texture!
+What a fun tool and great place to add some texture!

-This was a recent Cricut project on a really fun nautical-themed makeover.
+This was a recent easy project on a fun nautical-themed makeover.